MichelePoli/stm32-ai-workflow/evaluation_metrics.md

 # Evaluation Metrics: Automated STM32 AI Workflow vs. Manual Expert

-To scientifically evaluate the benefits of your automated graph workflow compared to a professional using standard tools (STM32CubeMX + GitHub + IDE), we can define a set of quantitative and qualitative metrics.
+To scientifically evaluate the benefits of this automated graph workflow compared to a professional using standard tools (STM32CubeMX + GitHub + IDE), we can define a set of quantitative and qualitative metrics.

 ## 1. Quantitative Metrics (Measurable Data)